 In the instance of the Target breach, tokenization would have played a crucial role in protecting consumer information.
 Rather than relying on basic encryption methods, the customer information would have been replaced with unique, irreversible tokens – unable to be accessed and decoded by hackers.

 As mentioned before, an EMV terminal accepting chip cards could have also prevented the theft of information via the magnetic strip on the back of cards.
-CardConnect’s CardPointe and Bolt P2PE terminals protects in-store transactions as all sensitive data is instantly encrypted and tokenized upon entry.
+CardConnect’s CardPointe and Bolt P2PE terminals protect in-store transactions as all sensitive data is instantly encrypted and tokenized upon entry.
 The terminal accepts both cards with magnetic strips and EMV chips, utilizing PCI-validated point-to-point encryption (P2PE) for each individual transaction.
-All transactions captured with the CardPointe and Bolt P2PE terminals are captured in the powerful transaction management portal, CardPointe, in real-time, making it easy to accept and manage transactions..
+All transactions captured with the CardPointe and Bolt P2PE terminals are captured in the powerful transaction management portal, CardPointe, in real-time, making it easy to accept and manage transactions.
 What’s also really important is that CardPointe also keeps its users apprised of the status of their business’s level of PCI compliance.

 It’s important for merchants to understand that the range of security threats can be wider than standard PCI compliance.
 Monitoring networks and being attentive to disruptive or unusual patterns in a system’s network is crucial to protecting their systems – and in turn, customer data.
 Target is just one of many companies to have faced a major data breach.
 Make sure your company or business is protecting your customers the best they can.